Email Web Links Contact Us

 This is a work in progress.
 Please email comments or questions to kris@koracing.net.

 Let me start of by first explaining my background.
 I am a degreed Mechanical Engineer having graduated from Oregon State University in 2002 with a Bachelor of Science.
-I have been building and selling parts for the 3SGTE powered MR2 from the time I was a Senior in college.
+I have been building and selling parts for the 3SGTE powered MR2 from the time I was a Senior in college in 2000.
 In that time, I've innovated some of the items that are mainstays in the aftermarket community for the 3SGTE engine and the MR2 in particular.
 I've built and dyno tested many different configurations of the MR2 and feel I can help guide the new MR2 owner toward their ultimate power goals in as much as my experiences have achieved.
 I often get asked what is required for making XXX whp and what it will cost.
 I will attempt to create a guide here that explains the different stages of modification with respect to what parts will be required to achieve the power range that stage is known for.
 Dyno numbers would be as recorded in uncorrected format on a Dynojet Chassis dynamometer.

 Note 1: It is always recommended to ensure that the vehicle is safe and reliable before starting on the path of modifications.
 Check your brakes, suspension components for wear, check for leaks that may be excessive, and ensure your cooling system is operating properly by performaing a system pressure test and pressure testing your coolant fill cap.
 Typically trying to fix a car that has a known issue by upgrading a part to an aftermarket part does not solve the problem unless the issue clearly is with the offending original part.
 Only use Premium 91 or better octane fuel with the 3SGTE engine.
 JDM engines actually were designed to run on slightly higher octane fuel (94) and may not perform as well with US fuels.